We personally test products and may receive a commission if you shop through the links on this page. Learn more.

 (Tetrahydrocannabinols, naturally contained in a plant of the genus Cannabis (cannabis plant), as well as synthetic equivalents of the substances contained in the cannabis plant, or in the resinous extractives of Cannabis, sp. and/or synthetic substances, derivatives, and their isomers with similar chemical structure and pharmacological activity to those substances contained in the plant…Utah Controlled Substances Act

-Delta-8 is a form of THC, which means this ruling makes it illegal in the state.
+Since delta-8 is a form of THC, this ruling should make it illegal in Utah.

 What is Delta-8 THC?